-Chase Sapphire Preferred® Card currently has it’s best bonus offer with 80,000 bonus points when you spend $4,000 in the first 3 month.
+Chase Sapphire Preferred® Card currently has its best bonus offer with 60,000 bonus points when you spend $4,000 in the first 3 months.

-Step 3 – Choose a Card with 2% Back on Everyday purchases + Some added perks
+Step 4 – Choose a Card with 2% Back on Everyday purchases and some added perks

-There are a lot of cards out there that have bonuses on different categories like groceries or gas or office supplies.
-They are fine, but I just don’t have the time to calculate which card I should use for what?
-In this case I always keep a card in my wallet that offers 2% back in points which can be redeemed for travel or cash.
+There are a lot of cards out there that have bonuses on different categories like gas, office supplies, or grocery stores.
+They are fine, but I just don’t have the time to calculate which card I should use for what.
+In this case, I always keep a card in my wallet that offers 2% back in points which can be redeemed for travel or cash.

 Capital One Venture Rewards Credit Card

-The Capital One Venture Rewards Credit Cardtook it’s place as the best of Capital One cards.
+The Capital One Venture Rewards Credit Card claimed its place as the best of Capital One cards.
 This is a simple rewards card, and that is really its strength.

 - You earn 2 miles for every dollar spent.
-These miles can be used to reimburse for travel purchase or transferred to their airline partners
+These miles can be used to reimburse for travel purchases or transferred to their airline partners

 - Receive up to $100 credit for Global Entry or TSA Pre✓® fee – TSA Pre✓ is amazing, (you can check out my review on why we love it here)